ElvinOuyang/elvinouyang.github.io/_posts/2020-05-31-how-to-query-google-street-view-api-with-python.md

 - Project
 ---

 The [Google Street View Static API](https://developers.google.com/maps/documentation/streetview/intro) is Google's straightforward HTTP-based API for developers to access its massive collection of street view pictures.
 Although it's a paid service, being able to query the service with large batches enables us to create our own image-based modeling dataset.
-;lcd
 In this post, I will walk you through how I created a Python class for accesss the street view API.

 ## Key Facts about the Street View Static API (as of May 2020)